joedolson/my-tickets/src/readme.txt

 == Changelog ==

-= 1.8.20 =

-* Bug fix: Change cart update button CSS to better meet WCAG 2.1 requirements for click target size.
-* Bug fix: json_decode should only run on strings.

 = 1.8.19 =

 * Bug fix: 'Sell tickets on this post' showing up twice in some contexts.
 * Bug fix: Changed attr to prop, but didn't change the value checked.
+* Bug fix: Change cart update button CSS to better meet WCAG 2.1 requirements for click target size.
+* Bug fix: json_decode should only run on strings.
+* Bug fix: Verify variable type when checking availability.

 = 1.8.18 =